TheSplooey/Math-220-Hints-and-Practice/README.md

 - I give hints to homeworks but hopefully they won't be too obvious.
 I want to give hints on how to start thinking about the problem.
 - The HW3 hints might be too obvious, I will try to make them more focused on how to think about the problem next time.
 - You don't need to take the time limit in the practice tests too strictly.
 Being able to finish the practice tests in 1.5x the allocated time is already more than enough.
-- For Q5 if I were to mark this problem, I probably would not take points off for not using the inequality without proof, but I included the proof in the solutions in case anyone is curious.
-This would be a different story if I told you to explicitly prove the inequality too of course.